logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

     match block.qc {
         Standard => {
             # Previous leader did not fail and its proposal was certified
-            # Q: not a fan of the comment above
             if block.qc.view <= latest_committed_view {
                 return false;
             }